dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### What are things to ask @gpt4?

-GPT-4 is OpenAI’s top model and is good for tasks needing advanced thinking.
+GPT-4 Turbo is OpenAI’s top model and is good for tasks needing advanced thinking.
 It's better at coding tests and math and is helpful for people without coding or computer experience.

-GPT-4 can use basic real-time data like date and time, and can give output in multiple languages.
+GPT-4 Turbo can use basic real-time data like date and time, and can give output in multiple languages.

-It was trained on public data until September 2021, so it doesn't know about events after that. @gpt4 uses GPT-4.
+It was trained on public data until April 2023, so it doesn't know about events after that. @gpt4 uses GPT-4 Turbo.

-For builder roles, GPT-4 offers 8,000 context tokens.
-The extended model offers 32,000 tokens or 25,000 words of input.
+For builder roles, GPT-4 offers 128,000 tokens.

 ### What are things to ask @claude?